MainManMechanic/RESUME/README.md

 This is my resume repository, in which contains a few projects I am comfortable with sharing to showcase my knowledge and skills around data analysis

 __EDA for HR dataset__
-A small exploratory data analysis for a dataet with a practice HR dataset.
+A small exploratory data analysis for a dataset with a practice HR dataset.

 -Involves statistical programming